Quantum linear system algorithm with optimal queries to initial state preparation: Multiplicative approximation of success probabilities

 \subsection{Query complexity}

-We now analyze the performance of Tunable VTAA, taking into account the fact that not all stages have nontrivial amplitude amplifications.
+We now analyze the performance of Tunable VTAA, taking into account the fact that only a few stages have nontrivial amplitude amplifications.

 Specifically, suppose there are nontrivial amplifications at stages $1\leq s_1\leq\cdots\leq s_{l}\leq m$, with the corresponding amplification step numbers $r_{s_1},\ldots,r_{s_{l}}\geq 1$.
-Then, the cost of a nested amplitude amplification algorithm previously stated in \eq{nest_complexity} should be revised to
+Then, the cost of nested amplitude amplification previously stated in \eq{nest_complexity} should be revised to

 where we adopt the convention that $s_0=0$, $s_{l+1}=m+1$ and $A_{m+1}=I$.
 That is, the query cost is multiplied by $2r_{s_u}+1$ only at the $l$ nontrivial stages, and we merge the cost of input algorithms $\mathbf{Cost}(A_{k})$ for $k=s_{v-1}+1,\ldots,s_v$, associated with the same query product $\prod_{u=v}^{l}(2r_{s_u}+1)$.